ecell/ECell_Dive/DocFX/articles/Dev/before_you_start.md

 - How are action modules implemented? (coming soon)
 - How to contribute to _ECellDive_ by adding new modules? (coming soon)
 - How works the multiplayer code? (coming soon)
+- How is the main scene structured? (coming soon)
 - How works the _Dive Scene_ system? (coming soon)
+- How works the input & interaction systems? (coming soon)
 - What makes a _Player_? (coming soon)
 - What makes the UI menu? (coming soon)
 - and probably others...